orbeon/orbeon-forms-doc/Form-Builder-~-Formulas.md

 * **Calculated Value:** string expression specifying a calculated value of the control which updates while the form user interacts with the form.
     * Default: the default value of the control, or the value entered by the form user.

-### Section Settings dialog
+### Section/Grid Settings dialog

 ![Basic Settings and Formulas](images/fb-section-settings.png)

-In the Section Details dialog, XPath expressions are used to specify the following aspects of a section:
+In the Section/Grid Settings dialog, XPath expressions are used to specify the following aspects of a section or grid:

 * **Visibility:** Boolean expression specifying whether the section is visible or not.
     * If this field is left blank, then the section is always visible.